neoforged/.github/primers/1.21.9/index.md

 ## Feature Submissions: The Movie

-The entirety of the rendering pipeline, from entities to block entities, has been reworked into a submission / render phase system known as features.
-It is likely that the feature system will also take over particles given that the render phase calls have already been added, although they currently do nothing.
+The entirety of the rendering pipeline, from entities to block entities to particles, has been reworked into a submission / render phase system known as features.
 This guide will go over the basics of the feature system itself followed by how each major type are implemented using it.

 ### Submission and Rendering